The other day, my friend told me that she’d frantically been searching for her glasses – until her husband pointed out they were on her face.

-Inflammation can also be caused by undiagnosed food sensitivities, allergies, exposure to environmental pollutants, excessive caffeine, alcohol and sugar intake, and pervasive GI issues.
-In regards to cognitive dysfunction, I see a lot of women who drastically improve once they remove wheat and gluten from their diet.
+Undiagnosed food sensitivities can be another culprit in cognitive dysfunction.
+I often see drastic improvement in women who remove wheat and gluten from their diets.
 Sensitivity to yeast (candida) can also manifest as fuzzy thinking, which can improve when you avoid yeast’s favorite food: sugar!
-The metabolic by-products of yeast can actually be neurotoxic.

 Your cognitive function relies on a steady supply of oxygen and glucose.
 When levels dip, you yawn or begin to crave food.
 If your circulation and metabolism are hopping along, and your hormones are balanced, your brain gets what it needs without much fanfare.
 However, insulin resistance — a precursor to diabetes, metabolic syndrome, and cardiovascular disease — can make this whole process far more complicated by causing inflammation and affecting brain function.

 Some women discover that they’ve become insulin resistant when they enter perimenopause and menopause.
 Before that time, estrogens appear to have a protective effect; when levels decline the protective effect is diminished, but you gain the opportunity to understand what’s really been going on in your body.
 This is one of the many gifts of menopause.